ritahitching/teampsd_hitching_sandbox/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

   c.
 Note that this will pull all clinics used in the last two years (including de-activated clinics).
 You can see the de-activated clinics in column I.

 ### **You already have a fresh data UI file to work with already in your team data folder.**
-  a.
-It takes some time to stitch together a "hyper-local" query tailored to your team from the VA Corporate Data Warehouse.
+  + It takes some time to stitch together a "hyper-local" query tailored to your team from the VA Corporate Data Warehouse.
-  b.
-On average (depending on the size of your team) it may take 15 minutes or so for your team data UI to pull in fresh data.
+  + On average (depending on the size of your team) it may take 15 minutes or so for your team data UI to pull in fresh data.
 And, Microsoft Excel will be unresponsive until the data UI has finished pulling in your data.

 - **Prior to today's session, __________________ [Team Lead's name] worked with us to build an initial team dataset.